Send an email to email@example.com giving the title and author of a book that you feel is a "must

 into parallel events in England, events and movements that were vital to both North and

-the South.
-Many believed that, once the Confederates won the war, they would abolish
+for the South.
+Many believed that, once the Confederates won the war, they would

-slavery.
-The Northern cause wasn't helped by the absence of any official move towards
+abolish slavery.
+The Northern cause wasn't helped by the absence of any official move

 At the heart of the conflict between the two nations lay the complicated relationships

-the blustering US Secretary of State, Charles Francis Adams, the dry but fiercely patriotic
+Seward, the blustering US Secretary of State, Charles Francis Adams, the dry but fiercely

-US Ambassador in London, and the abrasive British Foreign Secretary, Lord Russell.
+patriotic US Ambassador in London, and the abrasive British Foreign Secretary, Lord

-Despite their efforts, and some times as a result of them, America and Britain came
+Russell.
+Despite their efforts, and some times as a result of them, America and Britain

-previously unpublished letters and journals.
-Her coverage of the "Trent" affair and of
+wealth of previously unpublished letters and journals.
+Her coverage of the "Trent" affair

-Confederate ship-building and public relations efforts in Britain are by themselves worth the
+and of Confederate ship-building and public relations efforts in Britain are by themselves

 Five Days to Glory